 - 4. Click Save and Finish to exit the wizard. - 5.
-Click !!! to open the App Launcher, and select the Delivery Tracker app. - 6.
+From the App Launcher ( ), find and select Delivery Tracker. - 6.
 Check out the new app!

 It's got all the custom branding we gave it: a custom icon in the upper left and the custom color we assigned to it.
 Because Warehouses is first in the navigation bar, it becomes the landing page for the app.
 And even though App Launcher was an item available for the navigation bar, we didn't have to add it.
-It's there, accessible by clicking :::
+It's there, accessible by clicking ...